How Much Does a Burial Plot Cost? 2025 Guide to Cemetery Pricing

 Some policies require a mandatory two-year waiting period or pay a modified death benefit, which means payouts will be reduced until the waiting period ends.
 Final Expense Benefits is here to help you get the best available coverage at the price you want.
 We can help you find a great policy, often without a waiting period.

-How Much Does Final Expense Insurance Cost?
+How Much Does Final Expense Insurance Cost in 2025?

 Final expense insurance costs much lower than other life insurance types.
 This is a major reason why we recommend it so much – you could be eligible for $10,000 of coverage (considered the benchmark for final expenses) for as little as $30 per month